 Bands representing the best musicians in the state.
-Participants are chosen by individual try-outs, which are typically held at the end of November.
+Participants are chosen by individual try-outs, which are typically held in October/November.
 Students are responsible for their own transportation to the tryouts.
 The music is usually available in the summer from Baum’s and will be posted outside the band room during the first weeks of school.
 Audition music is also distributed at band camp.
 All-State music is usually also the basis for the Concert Season chair placement auditions, which are held at the conclusion of Marching Season.
 Students need to listen for details from the Directors for these auditions.
 For audition information and selections refer to www.nmmea.com/audition.htm.

 Individual performances to determine band and chair placement.
 Held after Marching Season.
 Typically, All-State music and scales are the basis of the auditions.

-An afternoon semi-formal dinner near the end of the school year that is held to recognize the accomplishments of the band and individual students.
-This typically includes a lunch, a media presentation summarizing the year, serious and humorous awards and the announcement of the Marching Show and new drum majors for the upcoming season.
+An afternoon semi-formal event near the end of the school year that is held to recognize the accomplishments of the band and individual students.
+This typically includes a lunch, a media presentation summarizing the year, serious and humorous awards, the announcement of the Marching Show, and new drum majors for the upcoming season. (if possible)

 Parent organization that supports the band by volunteering and supplementing the limited APS funding.
 The quality of the band and the amount of activities the students can be involved with are dependent on strong booster support.